Our History - Honoring Our Creative Heritage

 Leonard’s nephews, Lee Schoenherr and David Keitzman, begin working for the Foliage Co., picking lush local leaves, ferns, grasses and flowers to be turned into dried floral arrangements.
 Little did Lee realize, this would be the start of his entrepreneurial life – and lead to building FloraCraft into the industry powerhouse it is today.

 Lee spends time in the Army, followed by a brief stint in research and development at the Dow Chemical Co. before permanently coming to work for the family business.

 The company begins expansion outside of Ludington by acquiring companies in Ohio, Arkansas and Pennsylvania.

+Lee moves back to Ludington and buys Foliage Company of America from his uncle.
 CustomFoam Crafts and Foliage Company of America merge into a new company.
 A keen marketer, Lee changed the company name to FloraCraft to better position its standing in both the floral and craft industries.